slingamn/simpleblock/README.md

 ------------
 To install, clone the repository locally, open `chrome://extensions/`, check the "Developer mode" box, and use "load unpacked extension" on the directory containing your clone.
 A better installation mechanism may be available once the extension is more stable.

 Once installed, an icon should appear next to your Omnibox.
 Red means blocking is enabled, blue means disabled; click the icon to toggle.
-Right-click and go to "options" to customize the domain filters it uses.
-(You have to click "Save and apply changes" for your changes to take effect.)
-The filter format is Chrome's [URL pattern](http://code.google.com/chrome/extensions/match_patterns.html).
+Right-click and go to "options" to customize the URI filters it uses.
+The filter format is Chrome's [match pattern](https://developer.chrome.com/extensions/match_patterns).

 Details
 -------